NetApp/FSx-ONTAP-monitoring/Grafana-Prometheus-FSx/Monitor-FSxN-with-Harvest-on-EC2/README-Manual.md

 ## Updating the file systems to monitor

-If later you decide you want to add, or remove, a file system from the list of systems to be monitored, you can simply update the `input.txt` file and run the `update-cluster.sh` script again.
+If later you decide you want to add, or remove, a file system from the list of systems to be monitored, you can simply update the `input.txt` file and run the `update_clusters.sh` script again.
 This will update the Harvest and Prometheus configuration files accordingly and restart the monitoring containers.